rayworks/Android_KnowledgeBase/Java/concurrent/Java-multithread-design-patterns/12ActiveObjectPattern.md

 执行flow：

-> The proxy asks the schedulerThread to process the concrete MethodRequest and returns (a `FutureResult` obejct if needed) immediately, then the request will be added into the queue of schedulerThread.
+> The proxy asks the schedulerThread to process the concrete MethodRequest and returns immediately (a `FutureResult` obejct if needed), then the request will be added into the queue of schedulerThread.
 Following the Producer-Consumer pattern, the request will the taken out and executed.
-During the execution phrase, the Servant gets invovled which does the actual job.
+During the execution phrase, the Servant gets involved and processes the actual task.

 ### 拓展